regevbr/node-red-contrib-ui-alarm-clock/README.md

 ## Usage

 Add a alarm-clock-node to your flow.
-Open the dashboard, you will see an empty scheduler.
+Open the dashboard, you will see an empty list.
 Click the plus sign at the top right corner of the node to create a new timer.

 ### Input